DandyQi/MaskedCRF/ReadMe.md

 # Train and Evaluate
-This example code fine-tunes Bert + Masked-CRF on ATIS data sets.
+This example code `grid_search.sh` fine-tunes Bert + Masked-CRF on RESUME data sets.

 `train_mask`: whether to use Masked-CRF during training